 8 Best Things to Do in Stonehenge

 Stonehenge is one of the most iconic Stone Age monuments on the planet.
 Located just 140 kilometers from London, its origin has given rise to a multitude of theories, more or less eccentric.
-According to archaeologists, its oldest remains are more than 4,000 years old.
-To walk among its remains is to immerse oneself in history and try to guess how the stones that compose it were erected.
+According to archaeologists, its oldest remains are more than 4000 years old.

-Stonehenge's main attraction is obviously its stone circles.
-Although experts have been studying them for decades, it is still not known exactly what they were built for or what function they served.
+Stonehenge's main attraction is, obviously, its stone circles.
+Although experts have been studying them for decades, it is still not known exactly what they were built for and what function they had.

 Equally unknown is how those ancient builders were able to carry the heavy stones that compose them from a considerable distance.